Club World Cup odds: Latest Club World Cup betting odds

 ADVERTISEMENT.
 If you sign up to this service we will earn commission.
 This revenue helps to fund journalism across The Independent.

+Punters will be able to bet on each match taking place in the tournament, from the group game all the way up to the final.

+The tournament gets underway with Al Ahly vs Inter Miami at 1am, June 15, and there are some intriguing fixtures to look forward to in the group stages of the competition, including Paris Saint-Germain vs Atletico Madrid, Flamengo vs Chelsea, Bayern Munich vs Boca, Real Madrid vs Pachuca, Inter Milan vs River Plate and many more.

-Fluminense are just one of the recent Copa Libertadores winners taking part in the competition and they are the main team in Group F alongside Borussia Dortmund, while Man City and Juventus face off in Group H and 15-time European Cup winners Real Madrid round off the groups in Group H.
+Fluminense are just one of the recent Copa Libertadores winners taking part in the competition and they are in Group F alongside Borussia Dortmund, while Man City and Juventus face off in Group H and 15-time European Cup winners Real Madrid are the big favourites in the Club World Cup odds to top Group H.

 In each group, only the top two sides qualify for the knockout phase, with a potential $100m on offer to the club that wins the trophy.

-Of course, the Club World Cup group odds will change with each result, so remember to check back regularly as the completion takes place.
+The Club World Cup odds for each group will change with each result, so remember to check back regularly.

-Users can find the best Club World Cup winner odds in this section.

-In addition, the stronger of the non-European sides may be in a better position to advance, with 2024 Copa Libertadores winners Botafogo taking part alongside traditionally strong sides such as Boca Juniors, River Plate and Flamengo.

 Club World Cup Odds Explained